jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

     To https://hub.jazz.net/git/jazzhubdemouser/YourApp-2014
     	ab4aaad..2336018 master -> master

 Now, this is where it starts to get interesting!
-If you go back to the Web IDE and check the Build &amp; Deploy page, you see something like this image:
+If you go back to the Build &amp; Deploy page, you'll see something like this image:

 ![Auto-deploy in action][24]